yeezick/yeezick/README.md

   A quick about me:
   <br>
   I am a 21 year old, self-taught, junior web-developer based in Hollywood, Florida.
-I almost signed up for a bootcamp with a $30k ISA... but I realized the learning format was simliar to self-teaching & I believed in myself.
+A bootcamp prep-course was enough to show me I could do it myself.
+I've since tailored my own curriculum, which includes: a long term course covering full-stack development, a daily challenge in JavaScript, and short courses to supplement JavaScript capability & strengthen Computer Science fundamentals.
   <br>

   I aspire to be at least a front-end developer by July 2021.
 My long-term goal is to become a full-stack Software Engineer, as soon as mentally possible.
 It's very inspiring to me to think I may end up writing programs for companies like NASA, Tesla, Apple, or maybe even developing high-quality games for a company like EA.